Dua Lipa's rising net worth and the expensive things she owns

 Dua Lipa embarked on her famous Future Nostalgia Tour in February 2022 in support of her sophomore album.
 The North American leg of the tour was devised by her touring business company Dua Lipa Live LLP between February and March 2022, which was followed by massive concerts across the UK, Europe, South America, New Zealand and Australia.

 In all, she played 82 shows that catapulted her net worth with enormous momentum.
-An April 2023 report by The Sun says, “Dua, who had EUR 25 million in April 2020, has just filed new accounts to Companies House which show her touring company, Dua Lipa Live LLP, now has assets worth EUR 38.6 million, up EUR 8 million on the previous year.
+An April 2023 report by The Sun says, “Dua, who had EUR 25 million (INR 226 crore approx.) in April 2020, has just filed new accounts to Companies House which show her touring company, Dua Lipa Live LLP, now has assets worth EUR 38.6 million (INR 349 crore approx.), up EUR 8 million (INR 72 crore approx.) on the previous year.
 A separate firm, Dua Lipa Ltd, has so far raked in EUR 21.7 million.
 The earnings in her touring company come from the first two months of her North American Future Nostalgia Tour.”

-Future Nostalgia Tour amassed over USD 44 million from the first leg itself.
+Future Nostalgia Tour amassed over USD 44 million (INR 363 crore approx.) from the first leg itself.
 Billboard estimates over 394,000 were sold during this time, and the earnings per show were also massive as compared to her first concert for the self-titled album — up by almost 1,500 per cent.

 Hence, it comes as no surprise that Dua Lipa was able to double her net worth during this period.
 Interestingly, although the tour was postponed because of the COVID-19 pandemic, she did manage to encash the delayed time by streaming live shows.
-One of them, called Studio 2054, held on 27 November 2020, garnered over five million views and USD 2.63 million in revenues.
+One of them, called Studio 2054, held on 27 November 2020, garnered over five million views and USD 2.63 million (INR 21.7 crore approx.) in revenues.

 Dua Lipa’s streaming earnings